farischaudhry/pinn-width-vs-nonlinearity/README.md

 **Generalized Derivative Computation:** A `Trainer` class with a powerful derivative engine that can compute arbitrary non-mixed and mixed derivatives of the network's outputs with respect to its inputs using `torch.autograd`.
 **Systematic Experiment Management:** An `ExperimentRunner` that takes declarative configuration objects (`ExperimentConfig`) to systematically sweep over parameters like PDE type, network architecture, and problem hardness (`kappa`).
 **Comprehensive Logging:** Each experiment run automatically saves its configuration, a detailed epoch-wise training log (`training_log.csv`), and a final summary of metrics (`summary.json`).

+## Experimental Results

+Git Large File Storage (LFS) is used for the experimental results.
+These can be found in the 'experiment_data_test_v1.zip' file.